Ideefixze/Minimax-AI/README.md

 If you want to see the code, for my two-player implementation: clone repository and open up with Unity.

 Press 'S' for 1 step, Press 'D' for full simulation.

+Board Evaluation can be easily chaged so you can create your own "rules".